94% of Lincoln Marketing students said they were satisfied with this course overall, according to the National Student Survey 2016

 How You Are Assessed

-Assignments are used to allow students to manage their own time, develop their research and analytical skills, and explore subjects in greater depth.
+Assignments are used to allow students the opportunity to manage their own time, develop their research and analytical skills, and explore subjects in greater depth.
 They take a range of forms including essays, reports, and oral presentations prepared individually and in groups.

-Applications are welcomed from mature students who are studying towards an Access to Higher Education programme.
-A minimum of 45 level 3 credits at merit or above will be required.
-We will also consider applicants with extensive relevant work experience.
+Access to Higher Education Diploma: A minimum of 45 level 3 credits at merit or above will be required.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Admissions team on 01522 886097, or email email@example.com.